gaiaengineer/freecodecamp/README.md

 ## 5 - Portfolio Page

 ### Project description
 This is a simple portfolio page meant to give information about me as an expert.
 Attention: this is not a real portfolio.
-My real one is here: <a href="www.olgaalexeeva.com">Olga's portfolio</a>.
+My real one is here: www.olgaalexeeva.com.
 By the design of the <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/">Responsive Web Design</a> course, the learner should construct a portfolio page that is functionally similar to the example provided <a href=" https://personal-portfolio.freecodecamp.rocks">here</a>.
 The following user stories should have been fulfilled:
 - Your portfolio should have a welcome section with an <code>id</code> of welcome-section
 - The welcome section should have an <code>h1</code> element that contains text